joe-eklund/foreign-subs/README.md

 #### Environment Variables

 fsubs can be configured using environment variables.
-They corresponding to the command line options as follows:
+They correspond to the command line options as follows:

  Environment Variable | CLI Option | Description
 ---|---|---